-- A relation instance is a realization of a relation with data - Data must conform to relation's schema
+A relation instance is a realization of a relation with data Data must conform to relation's schema

-Many relation instances can exist for the same relation
+Many relation instances can exist for the same relation (similarly to classes vs. objects).

 Tuples

 - A data entry in a relation instance is called tuple - A tuple is a realization of the relation's schema - Assigns values to the attributes of the relation - Must conform to relation schema